doylek1/ResGuides-NLTK/context.md

 ![](images/tree.gif)
 (Figure 1.
 Parse tree, Bird et al. 2009)

+Remember that Python regards a text file as a single long string of characters.
+The first thing to do is to start breaking the text up into sentences and words.

 ```python
 sentence = "They refuse to permit us the refuse permit"